mathebrard/OnlineGraph/README.md

 In the following, vertices and edges will be referred to as their ID.

+## Graph data structures
+OnlineGraph feature several data structures for storing graph.
+The default one relies on [MapDB](https://mapdb.org/) to bring persistence and high scalabilty.
+This allows graphs to remain on the disk when the server shuts down and to be reloader at next startup.

+Another implementation is based on hash-maps in memory.
+It does not offer persistence, but as it does not involve access to the disk, it is much quicker!

 ## API
 ### Requests
 The API is composed of a set of web services whose the URL is formed against the following pattern: